nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **Authenticate using the default API key.**
 > Format: `auth default` or `a default`

-- For user with no API key, they can use the provided api key to access the services.
+- For user with no API key, they can use the provided API key to access the services.
-- User will not be able to see the api key.
+- User will not be able to see the API key.
 - A fetching sequence will be initiated also from LTA API.

 Example of usage: